 Fluoride has been shown to actually cause cavities (as well as damage your thyroid), and it isn’t the only nasty found in toothpaste either.
-Triclosan and saccharin are other carcinogenic chemicals found in commercial toothpastes.
-Saccharin we mentioned above, and triclosan disrupts hormones, promotes the growth caner, drug-resistant bacteria and infertility.
+Triclosan and saccharin are other carcinogenic chemicals found in commercial toothpaste.
+Saccharin we mentioned above, and triclosan disrupts hormones, promote the growth caner, drug-resistant bacteria and infertility.

 There are natural options available in health food stores that have far more benefits for your teeth, and you can use simple bicarbonate, or coconut oil to keep your teeth clean cheaply and easily.

 Many high street shampoos are full of chemicals too, especially the anti-dandruff varieties.
 Many contain sodium lauryl sulfate (SLS), a foaming agent and known carcinogen.
 There is a range of other chemicals such as methylchloroisothiazolinone, 1,4-dioxane and ammonium laureth sulfate, all of which you will want nowhere near your skin.

 Antibacterial products also set off alarms: yes, they kill germs.
 But the triclosan in it is killing you. health food stores have a range of natural, cruelty-free soaps made without nasty chemicals, such as those by Faith in Nature.